Editor’s note: This post was originally published in October 2019 and updated to reflect current cannabis industry trends and expectations.

 Inventory management facilitates growth

-Inventory management is the machine that drives growth and stability in retail cannabis dispensaries.
+Inventory control is the machine that drives growth and stability in retail cannabis dispensaries.
 Your ability to effectively store, track, and analyze your stock allows your business to be more effective, agile, and responsive to customer demands.
-With an inventory management solution that provides the right integrations, tools to simplify auditing, and accurate reporting and forecasting — you can streamline your inventory management processes and put your company in a position to capitalize on opportunities.